kwott/SimpleQuoteManager/README.md

     cp application/config/database.example.php application/config/database.php

 Then edit these files according to your needs.

+##Upgrade
+You can use Git to get the latest version:

+    git pull

+You then need to update the dependencies:

+    bower update
+    npm install
+    grunt

 ##License
 This software is under the [GNU General Public License v3](http://www.gnu.org/licenses/gpl.html).